Suspect in 6 Arizona killings never got over his divorce

 A day after Jones' death, police said they did not know why he waited so long to seek vengeance.
 But experts said it's not unusual for killers who feel wronged by catastrophic life events to wait years to settle old scores.

 "Most mass killings in American history were planned over months and years," said Jack Levin, a professor emeritus of sociology and criminology at Northeastern University in Boston and author of several books on serial killings and mass murderers.
-He said the planning brings pleasure to would-be killers.
+He said the planning brings pleasure to would-be assailants.

-Details of the 2010 divorce emerged in court documents, which showed Jones walked away from the marriage with a Mercedes, a $100,000 lump-sum payment and $6,000-a-month alimony payments provided by his ex-wife, a radiologist.
+Details of the 2010 divorce emerged in court documents, which showed Jones walked away from the 22-year marriage with a Mercedes, a $100,000 lump-sum payment and $6,000-a-month alimony payments provided by his ex-wife, a radiologist.

 His wife was awarded sole custody of their then-13-year-old son, and the payments were set to end after five years.
 Jones lived in extended-stay hotels for nine years after the split, police said.

-So far, investigators have been unable to determine a precise motive for the slayings, but they say three of the victims were directly tied to the divorce — a forensic psychiatrist who testified about Jones' mental health and two paralegals who worked for the law firm that represented the suspect's wife.
+So far, investigators have been unable to determine a precise motive for the shootings, but they say three of the victims were directly tied to the divorce — a forensic psychiatrist who testified about Jones' mental health and two paralegals who worked for the law firm that represented the suspect's wife.

 Other victims included a marriage counselor who was apparently targeted in a case of mistaken identity and another man and woman whose ties to Jones have not been made public.